BahneGork/notenote.link/_notes/00 Seedbox/Time as a concept in Diamor.md

 ---
-title:Time as a concept in Diamor
+title: Time as a concept in Diamor
 ---
 #thinking